Inazuma-dev/Sakura/README.md

 ## What is Sakura 🌸

-# It's a Cydia repository for iOS 7.0 up to 7.1.2, I't will contains paid tweaks for free!
+# It's a Cydia repository for iOS 8.x.x, I't will contains tweaks and thrmes made by me!
-Now fun part if u have idea for I'll make tweak list in couple weeks
 ---
-for iOS 6 check out Mizuki 💠
+for iOS 7 check out Mizuki 💠
 https://github.com/Inazuma-dev/Mizuki

 ---